 Climate change is making natural disasters—like floods, wildfires, and heatwaves—more frequent and intense, while also shifting disease patterns.
 Warmer temperatures allow illnesses like Lyme disease and West Nile virus to spread to new areas.
 Other diseases, like avian flu, can evolve and sometimes spread to humans, posing a pandemic risk.
 That’s why strong public health systems and emergency preparedness are essential for keeping communities safe.

-To learn more about why strengthening emergency preparedness matters in the 2025 Ontario election, visit:
+To learn more about why strengthening emergency preparedness matters in the 2025 federal election, visit:

 Toxic Drug Poisoning Crisis